-Distributions to Inherited IRA Owners.
-Beneficiary distributions from Inherited IRAs must continue as required by the Code and regulations.
+Distributions to Inherited Traditional SIMPLE IRA Owners.
+Beneficiary distributions from Inherited Traditional SIMPLE IRAs must continue as required by the Code and regulations.
 See "BENEFICIARY DISTRIBUTIONS - IRA OWNER'S DEATH BEFORE JANUARY 1, 2020" and "BENEFICIARY DISTRIBUTIONS - IRA OWNER'S DEATH ON OR AFTER JANUARY 1, 2020" in this disclosure statement for more information.
 Qualified Charitable Distributions from Inherited IRA.
-If the Inherited IRA owner of this Inherited IRA is age 701⁄2 or older, they may be eligible to make a qualified charitable distribution (QCD) from the Inherited IRA.
-A QCD will count toward their RMD for the Inherited IRA.
-See "Qualified
+If the Inherited IRA owner of this Inherited Traditional SIMPLE IRA is age 701/2 or older, they "Qualified Charitable Distributions from Inferited IRA.
+In the Inferited IRA owner of this Inferited Traditional ShirLE IRA is age 70/2 of older, they "Qualified Charitable Distributions" in this disclosure statement for more information.
+Qualified Health Savings Account (HSA) Funding Distribution from Inherited.
+If the Inherited IRA owner of this Inherited Traditional SIMPLE IRA is an HSA-eligible individual, they may be eligible to complete a qualified HSA funding distribution from this Inherited IRA to their HSA.
+See "Qualified Health Savings Account (HSA) Funding Distribution from Inherited.
+If the Inherited IRA owner of this Inherited Traditional SIMPLE IRA is an HSA-eligible individual, they may be eligible to complete a qualified HSA funding distribution from this Inherited IRA to their HSA.
+See "Qualified Health Savings Account (HSA) Funding Distribution from the statement for more information.

-Charitable Distributions" in this disclosure statement for more information.
+Health Savings Account (HSA) Funding Distribution" in this disclosure statement for more information.